[Miyagi] The Fujita Kyohei Glass Museum is the most photogenic place in Matsushima!

 Fujita's Plane

-Please come and enjoy them.
+Please enjoy them.

 Explanation of the appeal of the Glass Museum